amethyst-php/cli/README.md

 	cd <my-package>

-Execute the command init and follow the steps
+Execute the command and follow the steps

-    amethyst data
+    amethyst lib:data

 That's it!